College Factual by our College Data Analytics Team

 Best Doctorate Degree Schools Ranking

-Of the 676 institutions of higher learning that were examined in the 2023 Best Doctorate Schools in the United States ranking, UNC Chapel Hill came in at #67.
+UNC Chapel Hill was ranked #60 in the 2024 Best Doctorate Schools in the United States ranking out of the 676 schools that were included in the ranking.
 So, the school sits firmly among the Top 10% of colleges and universities in the nation when it comes to overall quality.
 Because of its high ranking, UNC Chapel Hill won the Best Doctorate Schools badge this year.

 For the Best Doctorate Degree Schools in North Carolina, UNC Chapel Hill came in at #3.